Zequez/logseq-vault/pages/Startover Co-Creation.md

 	- Show the UI on other sites, such as YouTube too
 		- We can even detect if the video reached the end and suggest reporting it
 	- Extend links for books and films with free options.
-	- Global view of all existing PM teams
+	- Global view of all existing teams grouped by purposes and -
-	-
 	-